Finding a Full Life Cycle in Craft

 First of all, I want to give applause and huge respect to Jindee Chua & Suriawati Qiu, the programmers for Minikino Monthly Screening April 2021 program, for tingling my senses and for the first time questioning the meaning of Craft.

 Passing healing skills and knowledge between generations is the way craft is preserved.
-Marko Randelovic tells a story about a Balian, a Balinese healer with the skills passed before by his own father, grandfather, great grandfather, until he become one.
+Marko Randelovic tells a story about a Balian, a Balinese healer with the skills passed before by his own father, grandfather, great grandfather until he becomes one.
 This repetition of honing their own craft, their own tradition is always going full circles, another cycle going back to another cycle.

 A DYNAMIC LIFE

-The Bellbird’s Morning Song directed by Damon Mohl presents an impressive audio visual work that I consider as a near death experience.
+The Bellbird’s Morning Song directed by Damon Mohl presents an impressive audiovisual work that I consider a near-death experience.
 The programmer’s decision to place this film as the last one summarized the whole cycle of life.
-At the end of human life phase, the fading human figure floats seamlessly in the beautiful natural landscape before disappearing with clouds.
+At the end of the human life phase, the fading human figure floats seamlessly in the beautiful natural landscape before disappearing with clouds.
 Nature is a craft of its own.
 We might not even notice and forget to appreciate the simplest things.

 MMSD April 2021 program CRAFT

 Friday, 16 April 2021, 18:30 WITA (MASH Denpasar)